[ Home –> Site FAQ ]

 A: You may always link to any page

-on this site that contains the .html or .php file extension.
-You must never link to any
+on this site that contains the .html or .php file extension, including pages with no extension,

-other files that include any other extensions like .img, .zip, .psd, .pdf, or .txt except
+to other file extensions such as .img, .zip, .psd, .pdf, or .txt except

 in cases where it is specifically allowed (e.g. downloads with written permission).
 If